kaboom-labs/pytorch-ssd/README.md

 | --- | --- | --- |
 | `epoch` `workers` | `datasets (needs to have same classes and preprocessing)` | all others |

+Example of resuming training a model but with different num_epochs and num_workers

 ```bash
 python3 train_ssd.py \